tblein/getdata_assignement/README.md

   - on this dataset, format the activity columns to have meaning full name.

 Finally reformat the dataset as tidy with only the mean data.
 This final dataset is saved tidy_data.txt.
+The dataset is fomrated as a long tidy dataset.
 The detail of the data format in this file is detailled in the CodeBook.md file.